HTD-Health/ai-smart-mirror/mvp/mac/README.md

-Before running make sure to install:
+Before running make sure to install 'docker' and your are working on Mac.
-`python3.8`
-`pipenv`

-After installing `python3` and `pipenv`:
-`pipenv sync`
-`pipenv shell`

-Download checkpoint .pth file and store it in `mvp/mac/tmp/model_checkpoints`
+Also download checkpoint .pth file and store it in `mvp/mac/tmp/model_checkpoints`

-To make it run type command type commands when you are at main catalogue `ai-smart-mirror`:
-`sudo pythonn3 mvp/mac/ecu.py`
+To run `Smart mirror MVP for Mac` type:
+`cd mvp/mac/`
+`docker-compose build .`
+`docker-compose up`

+Enyoy